amnrst/amnrst.github.io/how-to-teach-python-to-beginners.md

 >>
 ```

+Each following section describes supported commands, and the expected results.

 Unknown commands are rejected, for example:

 ```bash
 >> alkdjflkjd